AtharKharal/Datadise_my_website/content/home/projects.md

 title = "Projects"
 subtitle = ""

-# Order that this section will appear in.
+# Order that this section will appear in.#50
-weight = 50
+weight = 30

 # Content.
 # Display content from the following folder.